About The Consortium

 Promoting scholarly and public understanding of history of science, technology and medicine.

 Located in the birthplace of American science, the Consortium for History of Science, Technology and Medicine promotes public and scholarly understanding of the multitude of ways in which science, technology, and medicine shape our lives.
-The Consortium makes use of the Philadelphia area’s exceptional resources to support research, to foster a vibrant community of scholars, and to build bridges between scholars and members of the general public.
+The Consortium makes use of its members' exceptional resources to support research, to foster a vibrant community of scholars, and to build bridges between scholars and members of the general public.

 Originally started in 2007 as the Philadelphia Area Center for History of Science with grants from the Alfred P. Sloan Foundation and the National Science Foundation, the Consortium expanded in 2014 to include leading educational and cultural institutions with significant resources in the history of science, broadly construed.
 We are bound together by the common belief that our individual resources, if used collaboratively, offer a unique opportunity for both scholars and the general public to advance their understanding of the history of science.

 Since its inception, the Consortium has established a fellowship program offering support for research across the scholarly collections of the consortium, created an online search capability which has opened up access to the special collections of the consortium, and has set up and now maintains what has become the comprehensive calendar for all regional events in the history of science.
 In addition, the Consortium continues to host both scholarly and public events on the history of science, medicine and technology.